kunalg123/sta_workshop/README.md

 # sta_workshop
-I have taken some collaterals from Tsung-Wei Huangs OpenTimer repository, modified/customized them for use in general STA workshop
+We have taken some collaterals from Tsung-Wei Huangs OpenTimer repository, modified/customized them for use in general STA workshop

 This repository is not straight-forward as it is being used for educational programs.
 I have deliberately added bugs.